 2.)
 Share them with us in the comments, here, please.
 (Anyone notice them in this story??)

 3.)
 Write a blog post or comment here that uses a Hebrew word, tells a good story, and makes a difference.
-I’m working on that through my historical fantasy #WiP, #WhoByFireIWill.
-Once published, donate one or more copies to your local public library, as I intend to do.
+I’m working on that through my historical fantasy WiP, WhoByFireIWill.
+Once published, please donate one or more copies to your local public library and let us know where it is.

 -we can learn from the past Stayed on Freedom’s Call for free,